tutek1/DTLabs/04_2DPlatformIn3D/lab04.md

 ## PlatformingManager2D and ProcessMode
 Duration: hh:mm:ss

 Try to play the game now.
-You can see that you can control **both** the 2D and 3D players at the same time.
+You can see that you can control **both** the 2D and 3D players simultaneously.
 This is not how the game is supposed to work.
 Let's make a script called `PlatformingManager2D`, which will control the winning, losing, starting, and ending of the 2D platforming level.

 1. **Create** a new script `platforming_manager_2d.gd` in the folder `2DPlatforming/Scripts`
 2. **Add** a function `turn_on()` and `turn_off()` with no parameters and return type of `void`